JaymesKat/UgGeog/README.md

 ### Run Migrations

+Set up seeding by adding the code below in the body of the `run` function inside the `DatabaseSeeder.php` file located within the `database/seeds` folder

+    $this->call(RegionsTableSeeder::class);

 Run migrations to provision tables in your database, this will also add seed data to tables.

     php artisan migrate --seed

 ---